lidiettes/lidiettes/README.md

 ---

  💡     Hi!
-I'm fullstack developer at @seatcode!
+I'm backend developer at @seatcode!

  👀      I’m interested in music, danish design, pasta and hygge!